 PCOD & Anovulation (lack of egg release) is very common.
 It manifests as amenorrhea (lack of menses), dysfunctional uterine bleeding (abnormal menstruation), hirsutism (unwanted hair growth), and infertility.

-- PCOD leads to increased risk of obesity, insulin resistance, Diabetes mellitus, Coronary vascular disease (sometimes increased blood pressure), endometrial hyperplasia & neoplasia.
+PCOD leads to an increased risk of obesity, insulin resistance, diabetes mellitus, coronary vascular disease (sometimes increased blood pressure), endometrial hyperplasia & neoplasia.

 - PCOD presents with obesity, excessive hair growth, menstrual irregularities, polycystic ovaries and infertility.

-- Persistent lack of egg release for longer time leads to chronic anovulation status which leads to PCOD.
+- Persistent lack of egg release for a long time leads to chronic anovulation status which leads to PCOD.

-- The clinical features of PCOS reflect a functional derangement in egg development resulting in anovulation.
+- The clinical features of PCOD reflect a functional derangement in egg development resulting in anovulation.

-- PCOD is a polygenic disorder likely involved in the interaction of genetic variants and environmental factor.
+- PCOD is a polygenic disorder likely involved in the interaction of genetic variants and environmental factors.

 Management of PCOD:

-- Lifestyle modification - Weight reduction is the first best treatment for obese women.
-Even 5% weight loss will improve the ovulatory function and increases the conception rate and decreases the abortion rate.
+- Lifestyle modification - Weight reduction is the first and foremost treatment for obese women.
+A weight loss of even 5% improves the ovulatory function and increases the conception rate.

-- Instead of doing a simple walk, it’s better to do vigorous exercises (profuse sweating) and it should be regular.
+- Exercise - Instead of a simple walk, it’s better to indulge in vigorous, regular exercises.